CurtisAccelerate/global_agent_framework/README.md

 - Outputs are written to `responses/` with per-stage artifacts; traces go to `logs/` when `FILE_LOGGING_ENABLED=true`.
 - To use live web search, set `SERPER_API_KEY` and ensure `SERPER_USE_STUB=false` (or unset).
 Back-compat: `SERP_DEV_USE_STUB` is also honored.
 - Authentication failures (e.g., invalid `OPENAI_API_KEY`) cause the CLI to exit non‑zero with a clear error message.

+ Monorepo note:
+ - New projects in this repo can import via the shim, e.g.:
+   - `from agent_framework.agent_pipeline_declarations import create_prediction_pipeline`
+   - This avoids changing existing files while giving a stable package-style path.

 ## Cloud Run Deployment Notes